 Tvrtko Karlović (b. in Sarajevo, Bosna), studied choir and orchestra conducting with Julio Maric at the Music Academy in Sarajevo, from which he graduated with a degree concert in 1987.
 From 1991–1993, he pursued his studies of conducting on scholarship, with František Vajnar at the Academy of Music in Prague.
 His previous commitments in the Czech Republic involved engagements at the F.X. Šalda Theatre in Liberec, the Moravian-Silesian National Theatre in Ostrava, and from 1993–1996, the post of chorus master at the Prague State Opera.
 In the years 1996–2007 he was conductor at the Northern Bohemia Opera and Ballet Theatre in Ústí nad Labem.
 While at Ostrava, he conducted the company's production of Eugene Onegin, among others.
 At the Gars am Kamp Summer Festival (Austria), he presented his readings of Il trovatore, Aida, La traviata, and Carmen.
 Finally, at Ústí nad Labem, he conducted the operas, Carmen, Un ballo in maschera, Rigoletto, La traviata, Ezio, Faust, Aida, La bohème, and Die Zauberflöte; the ballets, Romeo and Juliet, The Bakhchisaray Fountain, Casanova and Coppélia; the operettas, Die Fledermaus, The Czardas Princess, A Night in Venice, The Land of Smiles, Countess Marica, The Gypsy Baron and Rose Marie; and the musical, Sugar.
-In September 2006 he was appointed principal chorus master of the Prague State Opera, since January 2012 he has been principal chorus master of the State Opera Chorus.
+In September 2006 he was appointed principal chorus master of the Prague State Opera, from January 2012 to October 2013 he hwas principal chorus master of the State Opera Chorus.

-Update: January 2012
+Update: January 2014